kaylynnsims60/What-is-Parliament-Saying-About-Education-/hansard-education-speech-project/Data/README.md

 1. Download the raw Hansard data from the source listed above.
 2. Place the raw files in this folder: `Data/raw/`
 3. Run the data preparation scripts in the `Code/` folder in the order described in the main repository `README.md`.

-## Expected Contents

-This folder should contain the unmodified raw source files used in the project.

-Example contents may include:
-- raw Hansard CSV files
-- raw metadata files
-- source documentation files

-If reproducing the project locally, do not alter the raw files stored here.
-All cleaning, filtering, and transformation steps should be carried out through the scripts in `Code/`.

 ## Notes